nkdot/airbnb/README.md

-### Airbnb success prediction in San Francisco
+## Airbnb success prediction in San Francisco
-### Status: Currrently working pn this work. codes will be updated by May 2022
+##### Currrently working on this project.
+Codes will be updated by May 2022